Skip to content

 You may select what fields the file browser displays by choosing to show or hide columns.

 Based on the columns visible, files may then be sorted based on selected column fields.
-Click either the column name or the sort fields option from the menu to create a sorting preference.
+Click either the column name or the sort fields option from the file browser menu to create a sorting preference.
 If you select more than one field to sort, you can adjust the sorting order by dragging the field up or down in the list.

 File browser tools